DiltheyLab/GENTRAIN/documentation/docs/developers/genomic_operations.md

 allele in the sequences.
 Based on these mappings, we then calculate genetic distances by differentiating between the allele sets of two sequences.

+Each bacterial sequence assembly is provided in a seperate fasta file.
+Therefore the bacterial sequence import allows the simultaneous upload of multiple files.
+File names must correspond to fasta ids that are linked to the uploaded case data.
+These fasta ids a pseudonymized before ever communicating with the server and exclusively persisted on the client side.

 ```mermaid
 sequenceDiagram
     participant IndexedDB